userlist/active_model-relation/README.md

 #### `#find`

 You can look up a record by it's primary key, using the `find` method.
-If no record is found, it will raise a `ActiveModel::Relation::RecordNotFound` error.
+If no record is found, it will raise a `ActiveModel::RecordNotFound` error.

 ```ruby
 project = relation.find(1)